-Thanks for enjoying this old post from back in 2008 (showing my age), make sure you take a look at my more recent blog posts on Creativity, Curiosity and Learning.
+Thanks for enjoying this old post from back in 2008 (showing my age), make sure you sign up to my newsletter and take a look at my more recent blog posts on Creativity, Curiosity and Learning.
 They are just as good as Google Forms, I promise!

 - How to Develop Your Creative Toolset, Skillset and Mindset

 - How One Man Overcame Ridicule and Changed Rocket Science Forever

 - This Simple Yet Wonderful Metaphor Will Steer You Towards Action